Govind Ballabh Pant

 Govind Ballabh Pant (10 September 1887 – 7 March 1961) was an Indian independence activist and politician who was the first Chief Minister of Uttar Pradesh.
 Alongside Mahatma Gandhi, Jawaharlal Nehru and Vallabhbhai Patel, Pant was a key figure in the Indian independence movement and later a pivotal figure in the Indian government.
 He was one of the foremost political leaders of Uttar Pradesh (then known as United Provinces) and a key player in the successful movement to establish Hindi as the official language of Indian Union..

 Today, several Indian hospitals, educational institutions and foundations bear his name.
 Pant received India's highest civilian honour, the Bharat Ratna, in 1957.

 Early life

 Govind Ballabh Pant was born on 10 September 1887 in Khoont village near Almora.
 He was born in a Marathi Karhade Brahmin family that had migrated from the present day northern Karnataka to Kumaon region.
 The name of his mother was Govindi Bai.
 His maternal grandfather, Badri Dutt Joshi, an important local government official who played a significant role in shaping his personality and political views, raised Govind because his father, Manorath Pant, was a government official who was constantly on the move.

 Pant studied at Allahabad University and subsequently worked as a lawyer in Kashipur.
 Here, he began active work against the British Raj in 1914, when he helped a local parishad, or village council, in their successful challenge of coolie begar, a law requiring locals to provide free transportation of the luggage of travelling British officials.
-In 1921, he entered politics and was elected to the Legislative Assembly of the United Provinces of Agra and Oudh.